How does one tell a tale of undoing?

 Mental illness runs in my family.
 None of it diagnosed, of course, but the signs have always been there.

 From as early as the 4th or 5th grade, I knew something was… funny about me.
 Even earlier than that, I noticed the peculiar behaviors of my family members, mostly from my father’s side.
 My father was ritualistic, and he moved slowly.
 Before getting into bed, he’d always rub the soles of his feet together to brush off the dirt and grime.
 His actions, as I recall, were always deliberate.
 Slow, but firm.
 From the outside, nothing seemed to be amiss, but I had spent enough time around him to know he often had a period of thoughtful “frozenness” before he could proceed.
 He also slept frequently, or for unusually long periods of time, as I would become very familiar with.
 As for my father’s parents, I remember that they would bathe and wash dishes with scalding hot water.
 “To kill the bacteria,” they’d say.
 My paternal grandmother, in particular, organized the entire house in a very precise manner.
-I mean, if a bottle of Eagle Brand Medicated Oil (a small nod to my peoples) was placed back on her nightstand at the wrong angle, you’d know that wouldn’t do it for her.
+I mean, if a bottle of dầu xanh (Eagle Brand Medicated Oil) was placed back on her nightstand at the wrong angle, you’d know that wouldn’t do it for her.

 To give examples, I was often late to join the next lesson in class.
 While the other kids were pushing in their chairs to go to discussion time, I was stuck there making sure all my notebooks were stacked neatly and my pencil was laid straight.
 Testing was awful; for each answer, I had to make sure I bubbled in the correct letter multiple times, and neatly in the circles/rectangles.
 I still do this now, but to adapt I found smarter ways to deal with the anxiety: I cut it down to checking only once, and I broke up bubbling into 4 answers at at time so I don’t go back and forth between the test and answer sheet for every single question.

-After middle school, things remained relatively manageable for the next couple of years.
+After middle school (and the incident), things remained relatively manageable for the next couple of years.
 With time, I learned that some symptoms come and go, and others don’t.
-During one period, some behaviors may be more intense than others, and during another, they may be less frequent or subdued.
-In turn, I came to discover the multiple family heirlooms tucked inside me.
+During one period of time, some behaviors may be more intense than others, and during another, they may be less frequent or subdued.
+In turn, I came to discover multiple family heirlooms tucked inside of me.

 Let’s speed up to this past year, my 3rd year of undergrad.
 Here’s the context: